PowerLevel9000/Dynamic-Event-Template/README.md

 ### Run tests
+> For now we don't have automated test but you can test it manually
 - Check whether animation is good
 - check all the link on social icons are working or not
 - also click on Adarsh in about page to mail me